 If you're not sure where you want to stay on Ko Muk, here's a primer to get you going.

 Ko Muk is a two-sided island.
-Civilisation, beach and accommodation are found only on relatively small stretches of the east and west coasts, connected by a narrow lane.
+Civilisation, beach and accommodation are found only on relatively small stretches along the east and west coasts, connected by a narrow lane.
 The best beaches on both sides are each dominated by a single resort, Sivalai on Ao Kham to the east and Charlie on Haad Farang to the west.
-While both of these are solid, they’re also beyond the backpacker price range.
-By all...
+While both of these are solid, they’re also beyond the backpacker price...
 Read our full review of Where to stay on Ko Muk?.

-Stretching almost the length of Haad Farang under towering coconut trees, long-running Charlie seems to pull everything in its direction.
-Even if you're not staying here, you'll have to walk through the fairly large resort any time you go to the beach.
+Stretching almost for the entire length of Haad Farang under coconut and umbrella trees, long-running Charlie Resort seems to pull everything in its direction.
+Even if you're not staying here, you'll probably have to walk through the fairly large resort any time you go to the beach.
 The majority of rooms are concrete air-con villas, some with direct sea views.
-The one we peeped had a faint musty smell and some visible mould on...
-Read our full review of Koh Mook Charlie Beach Resort.
+The one we peeped in had a faint...
+Read our full review of Charlie Beach Resort.

-If you prefer a family-run spot and don't mind a rustic bungalow, pop into this rag-tag joint located just behind Charlie and across from Rubber Tree.
-The half-dozen huts are clustered around a lawn of four-leaf clovers (we kid you not).
-They're made almost entirely of knobby wooden planks and come with hard beds, mosquito nets, fans and large bathrooms with bucket-flush toilets, cold-water...
-Read our full review of Mayow Thai Kitchen.
+If you prefer a family-run spot and don't mind a rustic bungalow, pop into rag-tag Mayow Bungalows located just behind Charlie and across from Rubber Tree.
+The half-dozen huts sit clustered around a lawn of four-leaf clovers (we kid you not).
+They're made almost entirely of knobby wooden planks and come with springy beds, mosquito nets, fans and large bathrooms with bucket-flush toilets,...
+Read our full review of Mayow Bungalows.

-Sivalai is the Thai rendition of the English word, civilised, which tells you something about the sorts of guests that this large upscale resort tries to attract.
+Sivalai is the Thai rendition of the English word, civilised, which tells you something about the guests that this large upscale resort tries to attract.
 With the cheapest villas running 5,000 baht in high season, this is not a backpacker hangout.
-The smoothly run but impersonal resort sprawls on a squeaky white-sand plateau on either side of the peninsula-esque sandbar that juts out for...
-Read our full review of Koh Mook Sivalai Beach Resort.
+The smoothly run but impersonal resort sprawls on a squeaky patch of white-sand on either side of a sandbar that juts out for a good 30 metres into...
+Read our full review of Sivalai Resort.